Houghton Library

 • With advance notice, we can arrange accommodations for event and lecture attendees.
 We are also happy to discuss private exhibition tours for groups requiring accommodations.

-Media and Recording Requests
+Media & Recording Requests

 Houghton Library is committed to supporting and promoting research, teaching, and learning, while at the same time preserving our rare and unique collections.